Mexican Navy medical flight lost communication for several minutes before Texas crash

 U.S. Coast Guard Petty Officer Luke Baker said at least five aboard had died but did not identify which passengers.

-The plane crashed Monday afternoon in a bay near the base of the causeway connecting Galveston Island to the mainland.
+The twin turboprop Beech King Air 350i crashed Monday afternoon in a bay near the base of the causeway connecting Galveston Island to the mainland.
 Emergency responders rushed to the scene near the popular beach destination about 50 miles (80 kilometers) southeast of Houston.

 Sky Decker, a professional yacht captain who lives about a mile (1.6 kilometers) from the crash site, said he jumped in his boat to see if he could help.
 He picked up two police officers who guided him through thick fog to a nearly submerged plane.
 Decker jumped into the water and found a badly injured woman trapped beneath chairs and other debris.